sufianj/MathTermDisambiguation/README.md

-# Identification/disambiguation of mathematical statements (definition) by semantic similarity
+# Identification/disambiguation of mathematical definitions by semantic similarity

-**Problem formulation**: given two statements, the system shall tell whether these statements are equivalent/ different
+**Problem formulation**: given two definitions, the system shall tell whether these definitions are equivalent/ different

 **Research question**: